kcaisley/frida/docs/tools_pcells.md

-- Enclosed layout transistors (ELTs) used to be needed as in rectangular layout the parasitic FET on side of channel is significant, as LOCOS was poorly defined
-- But now in more modern processes, the use of shallow trench isolation (STI) creates a more cleanly defined edge of the transistor which minimizes the existance of a parasitic FET.

 It includes DRC and LVS rules, SPICE models, technology files, verification and extraction files, execution scripts, symbol library and parametric cells (PCells)